DiscreteTom/UniStart/README.md

   // properties are readonly but not watchable. public int property => this.count.Value;

-  ICommandBus cb;
+  // mutations using UnityAction public readonly UnityAction<int> UpdateState;

-  public Model(ICommandCenter cc, IEventInvoker eb) {
+  public Model(IEventInvoker eb) {
     // you can use responsive containers as the state,
     // you can also use your custom classes as long as the state interface is implemented this.count = new Watch<int>(0);